It's a TRAP! Task-Redirecting Agent Persuasion Benchmark for Web Agents: Introduction

-Our paper makes three main contributions: \begin{itemize} \item \textbf{Large-scale modular attack space.} We constructed a five-dimensional modular attack space of 630 distinct injections forming the TRAP benchmark, that vary along persuasion forms (human persuasion principle, LLM manipulation method, contextual tailoring) and interface forms (interaction vector and injection location).
-This design supports systematic analysis of how different injection parameters interact to influence agent behaviour and task reliability. \item \textbf{Expansible framework.} We release a modular, extensible framework for dynamic evaluation of prompt injections, allowing researchers to integrate their own attacks and test them on agents operating in realistic website clones, enabling controlled cross-model comparisons across interface and persuasion types. \item \textbf{Empirical insights.} Across six frontier models, TRAP showed an average of 25\% attack success rate (ASR), ranging from 13\% on GPT-5 to 43\% on DeepSeek-R1.
+Our paper makes three main contributions: \begin{itemize} \item \textbf{Large-scale modular attack space.} We constructed a five-dimensional modular attack space of 630 task–injection combinations forming the TRAP benchmark, which vary along persuasion forms (human persuasion principle, LLM manipulation method, contextual tailoring) and interface forms (interaction vector and injection location).
+This design supports systematic analysis of how different injection parameters interact to influence agent behaviour and task reliability. \item \textbf{Expandable framework.} We release a modular, extensible framework for dynamic evaluation of prompt injections, allowing researchers to integrate their own attacks and test them on agents operating in realistic website clones, enabling controlled cross-model comparisons across interface and persuasion types. \item \textbf{Empirical insights.} Across six frontier models, TRAP showed an average of 25\% attack success rate (ASR), ranging from 13\% on GPT-5 to 43\% on DeepSeek-R1.
 In all of the evaluated models, we uncover systematic patterns.
 Small design choices have large effects.
 Button-based injections are over three times more effective than hyperlinks.
-Light contextual tailoring increase ASR by up to nearly six times. \end{itemize}
+Light contextual tailoring increases the ASR by up to nearly six times. \end{itemize}

-\section{Related Work}
+\section{Related work}

-Prior work has demonstrated substantial vulnerability in LLM agents, but diverges in how attack success is defined and measured.
-InjecAgent \citep{zhan2024injecagentbenchmarkingindirectprompt} provides broad tool coverage but relies on LLM-judged, multi-step outcomes, while AgentDojo \citep{debenedetti2024agentdojodynamicenvironmentevaluate} uses dynamic environments and realistic tasks, yet defines success over long action sequences.
-ASB \citep{zhang2025agentsecuritybenchasb} scales evaluation across many tools and attack types but aggregates behaviour at the scenario level, without modular attacks.
-In parallel, AgentHarm \citep{andriushchenko2025agentharmbenchmarkmeasuringharmfulness} and OS-HARM \citep{kuntz2025osharmbenchmarkmeasuringsafety} broadens the coverage of harmful outcomes, but focuses primarily on direct malicious prompts or OS-level tasks, and similarly relies on multi-step success criteria.
+Prior work has demonstrated substantial vulnerability in LLM agents, but varies in how attack success is defined and measured.
+InjecAgent \citep{zhan2024injecagentbenchmarkingindirectprompt} provides broad tool coverage, but relies on LLM-judged, multi-step outcomes, while AgentDojo \citep{debenedetti2024agentdojodynamicenvironmentevaluate} uses dynamic environments and realistic tasks, yet defines success over long action sequences.
+ASB \citep{zhang2025agentsecuritybenchasb} scales evaluation across many tools and attack types, but aggregates behaviour at the scenario level, rather than decomposing it into modular attacks.
+In parallel, AgentHarm \citep{andriushchenko2025agentharmbenchmarkmeasuringharmfulness} and OS-HARM \citep{kuntz2025osharmbenchmarkmeasuringsafety} broaden the coverage of harmful outcomes, but focus primarily on direct malicious prompts or OS-level tasks, and similarly rely on multi-step success criteria.